manyakalra05/earthprint/README.md

 - [React](https://react.dev/)
 - [FFmpeg](https://ffmpeg.org/)

-**Enjoy tracking your carbon footprint by voice!**
+**Enjoy tracking your carbon footprint by voice!

-**Replace `yourusername/your-repo` with your actual GitHub username and repository name.
 You can copy-paste this README into your project and adjust as needed!**